The Congress shall have Power To...establish Post Offices and post Roads....

 Under the Articles of Confederation, Congress possessed the power to establish and regulate post offices.
 The Framers easily transferred the power into the Constitution and gave Congress the additional authority to establish postal roads.
-At the Constitutional Convention, Benjamin Franklin suggested that Congress should also have the “power to provide for cutting canals where deemed necessary,” and James Madison sought to enlarge the power “to grant charters of incorporation where the interest of the U.S. might require & the legislative provisions of individual States may be incompetent.”
+At the Constitutional Convention, Benjamin Franklin (who had been appointed Postmaster General in 1775 by the Second Continental Congress) suggested that, in addition to establishing post roads, Congress should have the “power to provide for cutting canals where deemed necessary,” and James Madison sought to enlarge the power “to grant charters of incorporation where the interest of the U.S. might require the legislative provisions of individual States may be incompetent.”
 However, the Founders turned aside these extensions on the ground that such powers were already assumed in the power to regulate trade.

 Following the adoption of the Constitution, the Act of September 22, 1789 (1 Stat.
-70), established (at first temporarily) a post office and created the Office of the Postmaster General.
+70) established (at first temporarily) a post office and created the Office of the Postmaster General.
 By that time, seventy-five post offices and over 2000 miles of post roads already existed.
-What was originally thought to be a rather simple and benign power soon turned controversial; legislatures disagreed over whether this power merely enabled Congress to direct where post offices should be located and on what roads mail should be carried, or whether it authorized Congress to construct and maintain roads and post offices within the states.
+What was originally thought to be a rather simple and benign power soon turned controversial; there was disagreement over whether this power merely enabled Congress to direct where post offices should be located and on what roads mail should be carried, or whether it authorized Congress to construct and maintain roads and post offices within the states.
 Thomas Jefferson and James Monroe doubted whether the clause granted Congress the power to construct roads, whereas many in Congress asserted that it did have such power.
 In fact, most congressional enactments merely designated post roads, but in 1833, Justice Joseph Story declared in his Commentaries on the Constitution of the United States that the words “to establish” encompass a power to create roads as well as to designate them.
 Story maintained, however, that once built, a post road is subject to the laws of the state.
 In 1845, in the case of Searight v.
-Stokes, Chief Justice Roger B. Taney held that mail carriages are immune to state road taxes on the Cumberland Road, but, over the dissent of Justice Peter V. Daniel, he specifically avoided the question of the power of Congress to construct post roads.
+Stokes, Chief Justice Roger B. Taney held that mail carriages were immune to state road taxes on the Cumberland Road (part of the National Road), but, over the dissent of Justice Peter V. Daniel, he specifically avoided the question of the power of Congress to construct post roads.

 Story’s view has stronger textual support than does Jefferson’s.
 The power “to establish an uniform Rule of Naturalization, and uniform Laws on the subject of Bankruptcies” (Article I, Section 8, Clause 4), and the power of Congress to “establish” inferior federal courts (Article III, Section 1) clearly contemplate the creation of such laws and courts, respectively.
 Congress would seem to have a similar creative power in establishing post roads.